If you’re a contractor, freelancer, or vendor, you’ll need to submit Form W-9 to ensure a smooth tax season. Learn all about the form here.

 How Long Do You Have to Use Capital Gains from a Property Sale to Invest in Another Property Before Paying Tax?

 If you're like most homeowners, you might not be aware that the federal capital gains tax could apply to the sale of your home.
 Unlike regular income tax, capital gains tax is applied to the income that you earn as a result of the sale of a tangible asset like a stock or real estate […]

 Like many aspects of a long marriage, tax issues can cause serious disagreements.
 In some cases, they can even lead to divorce.
-If you believe that the tax-related problems that you're having with your spouse are part of deeper-seated issue that may ultimately threaten your marriage, you may wish to speak with a marriage counselor […]
+If you believe that the tax-related problems that you’re having with your spouse are part of the deeper-seated issue that may ultimately threaten your marriage, you may wish to speak with a marriage […]